-These notes should hopefully guide you on the correct procedures on re-instating an original registration to a vehicle which hasn’t been taxed or sorned for some time and obtaining an Age Related Registration for a vehicle imported to NI from the Republic or any other country.
+These notes should hopefully guide you on the correct procedures on re-instating an original registration to a vehicle that hasn’t been taxed or sorned for some time and obtaining an Age-Related Registration for a vehicle imported into NI from the Republic or any other country.

-1. Re-instating an original registration (NI & GB) to a vehicle which hasn’t been taxed or sorned for some time.
-(Applies to all types of vehicles, cars, commercials, bikes, scooters, tractors etc.)
+1. Re-instating an original registration (NI & GB) to a vehicle that hasn’t been taxed or sorned for some time.
+(Applies to all types of vehicles, cars, commercials, bikes, scooters, tractors, etc.)

 It does not matter if you are not the keeper listed on this.
 The procedure is you send ORIGINAL COPIES of all the documents listed below to the AOVC address supplied by DVLA in Swansea.
-The AOVC are the only organisation in NI authorised by DVLA to process applications for all makes & models of vehicles including Tractors & Commercials.
-Having other Clubs / Organisations process your application will only result in DVLA rejecting it.
+The AOVC is the only organisation in NI authorised by DVLA to process applications for all vehicle types.
+Having other non-authorised Clubs / Organisations process your application will only result in DVLA rejecting it.

-After the inspection we will retain the original tax book you sent and forward a certified copy of this with the other documents to DVLA who will in due course issue you with the new V5.
+After the inspection, we will retain the original tax book you sent and forward a certified copy of this with the other documents to DVLA who will in due course issue you with the new V5C.
 You then contact us to confirm this has been received and we will return the original Tax Book to you.

-If your vehicle has a GB registration some of the local councils kept copies of the registrations they issued before handing everything over to DVLA so they may be able to confirm the Registration and Chassis / Frame Number.
+If your vehicle has a GB registration some of the local councils kept copies of the registrations they issued before handing everything over to DVLA so they may be able to confirm the Registration and Chassis / Frame Number with the year of manufacture.
 Experience has shown in NI none of the Councils kept records before handing everything over to DVLNI in Coleraine many years ago.

 If the vehicle has previously been a military vehicle it would help if you have what is called the T Card for the vehicle which is similar to a Tax Book and lists all the various parts of the world and regiments that used the vehicle and when it was taken out of service etc. These can usually be obtained from a number of Military Vehicle Groups.

 Possibly you have already been in contact with DVLA and they may have offered you a Q Plate for the vehicle.
-This is a registration QNI xxxx and something you want to avoid at all costs as having this instead of an Age Related Registration will devalue your vehicle and no matter how old the vehicle is you will not be entitled to free road tax.
-These Q Plate registrations are generally put on vehicles where DVLA cannot pin down the year of manufacturer to one calendar year (Kit Cars) or the vehicle has appeared in NI without any documentation as to it’s previous history, (Japanese imports).
+This is a registration QNI xxxx and something you want to avoid at all costs as having this instead of an Age-Related Registration will devalue your vehicle and no matter how old the vehicle is you will not be entitled to free road tax.
+These Q Plate registrations are generally put on vehicles where DVLA cannot pin down the year of manufacture to one calendar year (Kit Cars) or the vehicle has appeared in NI without any documentation as to its previous history, (Japanese imports).

 Hopefully the above has answered all of your queries but if you still have some please send these by email to firstname.lastname@example.org